matrom01-v2/ProjectASCDWS_Site/design.md

 - GetItem() fetches an item from the database via ID or Name.
 - `GameManager` now holds a reference to the ItemDatabase GameObject to quickly reference wherever needed to forego a costly fetch.

+### Lerp (`AutoLerp.cs`)
+---
+This is a simple script to allow for an item's color property to cycle through a given list of colors at a given interval of time.

+- It has the following customizable fields:
+  * `active`: Defines whether or not to Lerp.
+  * `specialColors`: Defines the colors to cycle through; takes Unity `Color` statics.
+  * `colorTransitionTime`: The amount of seconds to smoothly transition between colors in `specialColors`.

 ### Player Inventory (`InventoryManager.cs`)
 ---